scarlett-de/Zoomcamp_hw/Homework2/Answers_hw2.md

+# Ingest data using Kestra
+I used docker-compose-kestra and docker-compose-pg to set up Kestra and Postgres.
+And I run postgres_taxi.yaml to ingest files individually and use the postgres_taxi_scheduled to ingest csv by backfill.

 ## Question 1
 I commented out purge files in the example yaml file, and use the one attached (02_postgres_taxi.yml) to ingest yellow_tripdata_2020-12.csv.